 To be more precise, it was one of the most enjoyable lessons I have ever done.
 If you ask young learners about such classes, they generally say that the class is boring and not attractive.
-Some would say they feel sleepy in the class time.
+Some would say they feel sleepy in class time.
 In my case it was different.
 I was very lucky to take such a lesson.
 It improved my skills in English rapidly.
 Miss Julie’s teaching method was very remarkable.
-I still have the notebook of that lesson.
+I still have a notebook for that lesson.
 I carry it everywhere.
 Whenever I make any mistake, I take a look at the notebook to correct myself.

 That’s all about my favourite English lesson which I enjoyed.

 Here are some vocabularies with their meaning taken from this answer: